 I have lost friends to suicide, have friends who have lost Fathers, Brothers, Uncles etc, and each one was well before their time and left a lot of unanswered questions and heartache behind.
 So if my involvement in Hear4u can in any way help to create a safe space for someone to reach out then I am all about that.

 Not being OK all of the time is 100% OK, but the strength to speak up about it, to find the words is the hard part.
 Thats why we started this community.
 We are all in this together, and asking for help is not a weakness its a strength.
 Its like that old saying 'A problem shared is a problem halved'

 I am, and we are always Hear4u.

 I am the Mother of Toby Fraser.
-Toby left this world at age 21yrs by taking his life.
+Toby left this world, age 21 years, by taking his life.